Screen Smart Success: When Parents and Teens Talk Tech Together, Good Things Happen

 Her classmate, Eda Nguyen, added: “Something I hope people learned tonight is the perspective that us young people have compared to older people—I know that people think social media is bad and that’s not necessarily true.
 I think there’s a lot of good content online.
 It just needs to come with a few restrictions, like what is age-appropriate or not.”

-As National PTA Connected Ambassador, I’ve facilitated multiple workshops and witnessed countless breakthrough moments, including parents who are surprised learning about safety features they didn’t know existed.
-I’ve seen moms literally gasp when they discover parental controls they can actually use.
-Just walking them through these tools empowers them to have new conversations with their kids.
+As National PTA Connected Ambassador, I’ve facilitated multiple workshops and witnessed countless breakthrough moments, including parents who are surprised to learn about safety features they didn’t know existed.
+I’ve seen moms gasp when they discover parental controls on Instagram they can actually use.
+Just walking parents and caregivers through these tools empowers them to have new conversations with their teens.

-This shift from fear to empowerment echoes through every Screen Smart event.
-When Cedar Ridge High School PTSA in Round Rock, Texas, hosted their workshop in April, parents arrived worried and left confident.
+This shift from uncertainty to empowerment echoes through every Screen Smart event.
+When Cedar Ridge High School PTSA in Round Rock, Texas, hosted their workshop in April, parents left more confident about their initial concerns.
 A month later, families in Land O’Lakes, Fla., experienced the same transformation.
-These weren’t lectures about screen time limits—they were conversations about building trust, setting boundaries together and recognizing the positive aspects of digital connection.
+These weren’t lectures about screen time limits or one-size-fits-all solutions—they were conversations about building trust, setting boundaries together and seeing the positive aspects of digital connection.
+I also like that these workshops can allow participants to speak up about safety in a productive way.

 The Ripple Effect in Communities